Skip to main content

 warning

-1. Remove the Kafka operator by executing the following command:
+1. Remove the Kafka operator:

 kubectl delete app strimzi-kafka-operator -n argocd